Temporary Protected Status

 If you are in the United States or need to leave your home country because you feel unsafe, you may be eligible for asylum – even if your country does not have a TPS designation.
 Further, you can apply for asylum once TPS expires, as TPS extends the 1-year deadline for filing for asylum once in the United States.

 While you have TPS, you can also apply for a visa, a green card, or naturalization.
-Lopez & Rhodes PLLC can help you achieve your immigration goals.
+J. Lopez Law can help you achieve your immigration goals.

 All you have to do is call us at (832) 514-4879 or contact us online to get started today.